Ashton-under-Lyne: Population change

 In 1700, the population of Ashton, the Tame Valley's main urban area, was an estimated 550.
 The town's 18th-century growth was fuelled by an influx of people from the countryside attracted by the prospect of work in its new industries, mirroring the rest of the region.
 In the early 19th century, Irish immigrants escaping from the Great Irish Famine were also drawn to the area by the new jobs created.
 The availability of jobs created by the growth of the textile industry in the town led to Ashton's population increasing by more than 400% between 1801 and 1861, from 6,500 to 34,886.
 The population dropped by 9% during the 1860s as a consequence of the cotton famine caused by the American Civil War.
+The population peaked in 1961 before beginning to fall until 2001; although the population has begun to increase again, it has still not returned to that of 1961.

-The table below details the population change since 1851, including the percentage change since the previous census.
+The table and graph below details the population change since 1851, including the percentage change per annum.